phil-brown/droidMail/README.md

 Then to send an email message:

-    $.with(this).ext("mail", new MailOptions("{ email: "john.doe@gmail.com",
+    $.with(this).ext("mail", new MailOptions("{ email: 'john.doe@gmail.com',
-                                                username: "john.doe",
+                                                username: 'john.doe',
-                                                password: "idkmypsswd",
+                                                password: 'idkmypsswd',
-                                                provider: "gmail",
+                                                provider: 'gmail',
-                                                destination: "jane.doe@yahoo.com",
+                                                destination: 'jane.doe@yahoo.com',
-                                                subject: "I love you",
+                                                subject: 'I love you',
-                                                message: "Have a great day at work!",
+                                                message: 'Have a great day at work!',
-                                                attachment: "path/to/file.txt"
+                                                attachment: 'path/to/file.txt'
                                               }"));

+Alternatively, one can create the `$Mail` instance, and use it later to send messages:

+    $Mail mail = ($Mail) $.with(this).ext("mail", new MailOptions("{ email: 'john.doe@gmail.com',
+                                                                     username: 'john.doe',
+                                                                     password: 'idkmypsswd',
+                                                                     provider: 'gmail' }"));
+    mail.send("{ destination: 'jane.doe@yahoo.com',
+                 subject: 'I love you',
+                 message: 'Have a great day at work!',
+                 attachment: 'path/to/file.txt'
+              }");